clementwroyer/negative-eigs/res/README.md

 Heuristics/AllOrders: Indicates which ordering were considered (4 heuristics or all possible ones) RandPerm (optional): If present, indicates that a random permutation was applied to every matrix
-dimsXtoY: Problems from dimensions X to Y were considered for that run
+dimsXtoY: Problems from dimensions X to Y were considered for that run nonegdiags (optional): If present, indicates that matrices with negative diagonal elements were removed from the study.